|Nutritional Guidelines (per serving)|

 - 2 tablespoons all-purpose flour

-Crumble the yeast into a large bowl and combine it with 1/3 cup of the flour, 1 of the egg yolks, and 1 tablespoon of the sugar, plus sufficient water to make a soft dough.
+Crumble the yeast into a large bowl and combine it with 1/3 cup of the flour, 1 of the egg yolks, and 1 tablespoon of the sugar, plus enough water to make a soft dough.
 Cover the bowl with a kitchen towel and let rise in a warm place for 2 hours.

 Sift 1 1/3 cups of the remaining flour onto your work surface and combine it with 1/4 cup of the remaining sugar.
 Place the risen dough on top and add 3 egg yolks and 3 tablespoons of the butter.
 Knead well and then shape the dough into a ball.